jmadinlab/jmadinlab.github.io/science_equation.md

 - If you haven't noticed a change, then it's probably not a good question.
 A famous scientist once told me that you already know the answer when you pose your question or it wouldn't be a question in the first place.
 Science is just working out if there's enough evidence to support your answer.
 - The crazy thing is about science is that even when

+### Equation 1: collecting the data

+- If you don't enjoy this part, choose another study system or occupation.
+Nothing more to say.

 ### Equation 2: the paper